 Depending on your state laws, you might be able allowed to provide residents with a “good faith estimate” for the charges made against their security deposit.
 This is in case you have not been able to hire a contractor and complete the repairs before the deadline to send the security deposit back to the resident expires.
 Things happen, and sometimes those numbers get adjusted and you might need to give them a refund for an item.

 If possible, always go with receipts or invoices of work completed for which funds were retained.
-This helps give transparency to the process and show the legitimacy of the amount being charged.
+This helps give transparency to the process and shows the legitimacy of the amount being charged.

 Legal Action Threats